 While December is a cold month in Amsterdam, it doesn’t usually snow.
 As long as you’re okay with brisk and dreary weather (usually in the 30s), you’ll find December a great time to travel!

 With the Christmas holidays approaching, there are many Christmas markets to enjoy, such as the Funky Xmas Market, Pure Market Winter Market, and Ice Village.
 These markets are the perfect place to shop for presents but also warm up with mulled wine (glühwein) and Dutch doughnuts (oliebollen).
 If you don’t know where to start, this private and customized Christmas tour will show your group all of the city’s best Christmas events!

 The Amsterdam Light Festival is all over town, and you can take a guided tour of all the lights or walk around to see how many installations you can spot.

 Kids and adults will love ice skating at Rembrandtplein since it’s not cold enough in December to go ice skating on the canals (that often happens in February!).
-Then enjoy festive Dutch treats, such as a windmill cookie (speculaas) or fruit bread (kerstol).
+Then enjoy festive Dutch treats like a windmill cookie (speculaas) or fruit bread (kerstol).

 Pros of visiting Amsterdam in December: